Early Spring!

 to tree hackers who focus on speed alone as they take down dead

-ashes.
-All the work associated with our ash tree disaster has lured
+trees.
+All the work associated with our ash tree disaster (emerald

 arboriculture.
 As these people move through our landscape they are